About The Audio Content Fund

 The fund will support content that represents an increase in public service content within the radio station’s genre or marketplace.

-The Audio Content Fund is funded by DCMS
+The Audio Content Fund pilot was funded by DCMS

-The Audio Content Fund is a not-for-profit company supported by a grant from the UK Government’s Department of Digital, Culture, Media and Sport (DCMS).
+The Audio Content Fund is a not-for-profit company which was supported by a grant from the UK Government’s then-named Department of Digital, Culture, Media and Sport (DCMS).

 In October 2018 the Government announced its plans for a three year ‘contestable fund’ pilot scheme of up to £60million that will support the provision and plurality of public service content in genres and networks where it is currently financially difficult to fund production.